Development of a Prototype Hybrid Mixed Reality and Haptic Task Trainer for Temporomandibular Joint Dislocation

 Abstract

-This study introduces a novel mixed reality (MR) TMJ dislocation teaching program developed using HoloLens 2, through collaboration among interdisciplinary teams.
-The program offers an immersive learning experience, enabling learners to visualize and interact with detailed 3D temporomandibular joint (TMJ) models and practice different reduction techniques repeatedly.
-Real-time feedback of the virtual model enhances the learning process.
-The 3D printed skull model provided haptic feedback and further strengthened the positive feedback by MR model, reinforcing muscle memory.
-Despite some challenges related to the learning curve and cost, the program shows promise in medical education for complex clinical procedures.
-Future research directions include comparing traditional teaching methods, evaluating long-term skill retention, and exploring MR applications in other clinical procedures.
-Overall, this project demonstrates the potential of MR technology in advancing medical education and skill acquisition.
+This study introduces a novel mixed reality (MR) TMJ dislocation teaching program developed using HoloLens 2 and collaboration with interdisciplinary teams.
+The program offers an immersive learning experience, enabling individuals to visualize and interact with detailed 3D temporomandibular joint (TMJ) models and practice different reduction techniques repeatedly.
+Real-time feedback, combining the visual holographic overlay with mechanical resistance in the physical model, supports the learning process.
+The 3D-printed skull model provided haptic feedback, strengthened the positive response given by the MR model, and reinforced muscle memory.
+Despite some challenges related to the learning curve and cost, the program shows promise for practicing uncommon, high-anxiety clinical procedures in medical education.
+Future research directions include comparisons with traditional teaching methods, evaluating long-term skill retention, and exploring MR applications in other clinical procedures.
+Overall, this project demonstrates the potential of MR technology to advance medical education and skill acquisition.

 Article activity feed